BrianBut/flashbacks/_pages/flashback.md

 Colenso, Spion Kop (Spyon Kopje), Ladysmith: the names and dates inscribed on the dusty regimental colours which hung above the pupils at school services in Bath Abbey.
 Those colours were removed before I left school.
 Those places are near here in this part of Kwa Zulu Natal.
 Here we still remember.
 The Zulus remember the loss of their land and cattle.

-South Africa had, and still has very high levels of murder and violent crime.
+South Africa had, and still has, very high levels of murder and violent crime.

 En route to the area we visited Durban for the first and last time; staying overnight in a hotel.
 There was more gunfire than in Mafikeng, but less than in Alice.
 In the morning it became obvious the the hotel was also a brothel.
 Feeling uncomfortable we drove north to walk the Drakensburg trails.
 The landscape and flora are a relief.